esoterictemplates/template/docs/README_TEMPLATE.md

 [Repository Name][root] &copy; \<year> [\<name of author>][author-website]

-This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License][gpl-3.0] as published by the [Free Software Foundation][fsf], either [version 3][gpl-3.0] of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License][agpl-3.0] as published by the [Free Software Foundation][fsf], either [version 3][agpl-3.0] of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the [GNU General Public License][gpl-3.0] for more details.
+See the [GNU Affero General Public License][agpl-3.0] for more details.

-You should have received a copy of the [GNU General Public License][gpl-3.0] along with this program.
+You should have received a copy of the [GNU Affero General Public License][agpl-3.0] along with this program.
 If not, see [gnu.org/licenses][licenses].

 <!-- Link aliases -->